 Heating equipment is one of the leading causes of home fires during the winter months.
 In particular, space heaters are the type of equipment most often involved in home heating-related fires.
 Advise your customers to keep these simple tips in mind when using their heater:

-Feel free to share this blog with your customers via social media and email so they can learn the most effective kitchen, home heating and fire alarm safety practices!
+Feel free to share these fire prevention tips for the holidays with your customers via social media and email so they can learn the most effective kitchen, home heating and fire alarm safety practices!

 Contact your Regional Sales Manager for additional product information.
 Looking for more security-related news and updates?
 Sign up for our newsletter for the most current information on our latest products, news and more!